contourpy/contourpy/docs/user_guide/fill_type.rst

 .. note::

-   The order of boundaries returned by a particular :func:`~contourpy.SerialContourGenerator.filled` call is deterministic except for the combination of ``name="threaded"`` and either ``fill_type=FillType.OuterCode`` or ``fill_type=FillType.OuterOffset``.
+   The order of boundaries returned by a particular :func:`~contourpy.ContourGenerator.filled` call is deterministic except for the combination of ``name="threaded"`` and either ``fill_type=FillType.OuterCode`` or ``fill_type=FillType.OuterOffset``.
 This is because the order that the chunks are processed in is not deterministic and boundaries are appended to the